NguyenHoangTrieu/mbed-os/README.md

 For example, Mbed OS executes [`mbed_die`](https://github.com/ARMmbed/mbed-os/blob/master/platform/source/mbed_board.c#L26) when there is an error. `mbed_die` by default halts the system.
 A production application should override weakly linked `mbed_die` function and provide own implementation suitable for their needs taking care of any security vulnerabilities and production considerations.

 [eol-full-announcement]: https://os.mbed.com/blog/entry/Important-Update-on-Mbed/

+## This is my shortage custom for mbed-os since this is too large for the project